breno-777/react-resize-it/README.md

 ### 3. Implement the `ResizeContainer` Function

 Now, call the `ResizeContainer` function within your React component, passing the IDs of the container and the resize handler as arguments.
+You can also specify individual resize directions for different components by using the `data-direction` attribute.

 ```javascript
 import React, { useEffect } from 'react';